Harris Manchester College, Oxford

-Harris Manchester College (HMC) is a constituent college of the University of Oxford in the United Kingdom.
-It was founded in Warrington in 1757 as a college for Unitarian students and moved to Oxford in 1893.
-It became a full college of the university in 1996, taking its current name to commemorate its predecessor the Manchester Academy and a benefaction by Lord Harris of Peckham.
+Harris Manchester College (HMC), officially Manchester Academy and Harris College, is a constituent college of the University of Oxford in the United Kingdom.

-The college's postgraduate and undergraduate places are exclusively for students aged 21 years or over.
-With around 100 undergraduates and 150 postgraduates, Harris Manchester is the smallest undergraduate college in either of the Oxbridge universities.
+It was founded in Warrington in 1757 as the Warrington Academy, a college for Unitarian students and moved to Oxford in 1893.
+It became a full college of the university in 1996, taking its current name after its predecessor, the Manchester Academy, and donor Lord Harris of Peckham.